itom-project/itom/docs/userDoc/source/01_introduction/introduction.rst

 .. figure:: 3columns.png

-Based on this three columns you can control measurement applications, basic setups or scripted image processing.
+Based on these three columns you can control measurement applications, basic setups or scripted image processing.

-To learn more about how to control |itom| via script language or the GUI proceed with :ref:`gettingStarted`.
+To learn more about how to control |itom| via script language or the GUI proceed to :ref:`gettingStarted`.